Pharmally scandal: Michael Yang's and Lin Wei Xiong's involvement

+In December 2024, the Organized Crime and Corruption Reporting Project reported that Yang and Lin Wei Xiong have invested 20 million dollars in Property real estate in Dubai.

 Substandard face shields

 In September 2021, Senator Risa Hontiveros presented a video of an alleged male Pharmally warehouse employee who claimed that the company directed them to supply face shields meant for healthcare workers even those that are "deformed, soiled and substandard".
 The man claimed that they were asked to repack deformed and dirty face shields and to replace the certificates of face shields dated 2020 with new certificates dated 2021.
 He said the practice was observed from August 2021, the time he was hired until the month the video was presented.
 Hontiveros said that the man made those claims under oath.

 Former executive Krizle Grace Mago was asked by Gordon if Pharmally's practice of changing the displayed expiration dates of the face shields tantamount to "swindling" the government in the September 24, 2021 hearing.
 Mago admitted to the claim and said it was an order from Morhit Dargani.
 Dargani denied the claim suggesting that she wrongly named him due to being used to receiving instructions from him.
 Senator Francis Pangilinan suggested for Mago to be given security in exchange for giving the "whole truth".

 Mago could not be contacted the following day.
 The National Bureau of Investigation was directed to find her whereabouts.
 She resurfaced on October 1, 2021, and was placed under protective custody at the Batasang Pambansa Complex of the House of Representatives due to fear for her life.

 In the October 24, 2021 hearing, Mago recanted her statement that Pharmally "swindled" reasoning that she was forced to make a "pressured response" and that she was not "in the best frame of mind to think clearly" back in the September hearing.
 The senators were skeptical of Mago's recantment believing that the questions in the previous hearing were delivered in a calm manner and noted that the previous hearing was recorded in video.
 Mago left protective custody on November 15, 2021.